 People vary in their ability to absorb B12, so it’s usually recommended that you have more than the recommended daily amount.

 The poorer your absorption, the more you’ll need.

 2. Vitamin D

 Vitamin D is essential as part of a healthy lifestyle, although most sources of Vitamin D3 are non-vegan, so watch out for this.

-Most people’s vitamin D hence comes from fortified supplements or milk (both soy and cow’s).
-If you drink enough milk which is fortified with vitamin D, then you may not need to take it in supplement form.
+Most people’s vitamin D comes from fortified supplements or milk (both soy and cow’s).
+Mushrooms are also rich sources of Vitamin D3.
+So, if you drink enough milk or eat a ton or organic mushrooms on a regular, which is fortified with vitamin D, then you may not need to take it in supplement form.

 Vitamin D is essential for the absorption of calcium.
 This makes it important for your bone health, keeping your bones strong and robust.

 3. Omega-3 (DHA and EPA) fatty acids

 Omega-3 fatty acids are supposed to be converted to DHA and EPA by your body.
 EPA and DHA stand for Eicosapentaenoic Acid and Docosahexaenoic Acid, respectively (1).